alphagov/govuk-developer-docs/source/manual/rebooting-machines.html.md

     down the primary and waiting for the cluster to recover before rebooting.

-## Rebooting elasticsearch machines
+## Rebooting Elasticsearch machines

-To reboot an elasticsearch machine, run the following command:
+To reboot an Elasticsearch machine, run the following command:

     fab $environment class:elasticsearch numbered:N elasticsearch.safe_reboot